-Number of Number of shares newly issued (disposed) т. x Paid-in amount per share Exercise price after adjustment = Exercise price before adjustment previously x issued shares Market value aujustinent before aujustinent

-Number of previously issued shares + Number of shares newly issued (disposed)
+Number of Number of shares newly issued (disposed) x Paid-in amount per share Exercise price after adjustment Exercise price = before adjustment previously × issued shares + Market value Number of pre eviously issued shares + Number of shares newly issued (disposed)

 In the above formula, "Number of previously issued shares" means the total number of issued shares of the Company less the number of treasury shares held by the Company.
 Furthermore, in case of capital reduction or other events that require the Company to adjust the number of shares to be issued after the allotment date of stock acquisition rights, the exercise price shall be adjusted to the extent reasonable taking into consideration the terms and conditions of such matter.
 In the above formula, "Market value" means a fair price per share calculated at the time of the issuance of new shares or the disposal of treasury stock at a price lower than the exercise price.